Authentication#

 All models offered by Dartmouth require authentication.
 The components in langchain_dartmouth hide the underlying process to make things very simple from the user’s perspective.

-You need two different API keys, depending on which models you want to use.
+You need two different API keys, depending on how you want to use the models provided by Dartmouth.

-To use the third-party commercial models provided by Dartmouth, you need a Dartmouth Chat API key.
+For most use cases, you will need a Dartmouth Chat API key.
 Follow these instructions to obtain one.

 You can pass an API key to a component using the dartmouth_api_key or dartmouth_chat_api_key parameter, respectively, on object instantiation: